prajyotchougale3-pv/Store-Data/README.md

 ### Steps followed

-- Step 1 : Load data into Power BI Desktop, dataset is a CSV file.

-Step 2 : Open Power Query Editor → In View tab under Data Preview, check Column distribution, Column quality, and Column profile options.

-Step 3 : Change profiling to “Column profiling based on entire dataset” instead of default 1000 rows.

-Step 4 : Validate columns for missing/error values.
-Dataset was clean except minor discount category checks.

-Step 5 : Create calculated measures in DAX:

-Total Sales

-Total Profit

-Net Sales (Sales – Discount)

-Number of Orders

-Average Discount

-Step 6 : In Report View, apply a professional theme for consistent design.

-Step 7 : Add visuals:

-Map Chart → Sales by city (Mumbai, Delhi, Pune, etc.).

-Card Visual → Total number of orders (e.g., 3510).

-Bar Chart → Average discount by promotion categories.

-Scatter Plot → Relationship between Profit and Net Sales.

-Line Chart → Sales trends from 2020–2024.

-Step 8 : Add Slicers (Visual Filters) for Product, Date, Customer ID, and Promotion Category.

-Step 9 : Create Top/Bottom Analysis tab → Show top 5 and bottom 5 products by Sales, Profit, and Quantity Sold.

-Step 10 : Add Comparison Tab → Compare Sales/Profit/Quantity between two user‑selected periods.

-Step 11 : Insert Table Visuals → Show detailed order‑level data with filters applied.

-Step 12 : Add branding elements (text boxes for project name, company logo, shapes) for polished look.

-Step 13 : Validate calculations (profit margins, discount percentages) and ensure slicers update visuals correctly.

-Step 14 : Publish the report to Power BI Service and enable sharing/refresh options.

-📌 You can now attach screenshots (like you did in your airline example) after each step or at the end under Dashboard Snapshot.

-Do you want me to also draft the Objectives section (like 5–6 bullets) that directly ties these steps to the 8 tasks from your first snapshot?
-That way your README flows perfectly: Problem → Objectives → Steps → Screenshots.

-add dash to bullets
-Here’s your Sales Performance Dashboard steps rewritten with dashes before each bullet, exactly in the style you want.
-You can later replace the screenshot links with your own:

-Steps Followed
 Step 1 – Load data into Power BI Desktop, dataset is a CSV file.

 Step 2 – Open Power Query Editor → In View tab under Data Preview, check Column distribution, Column quality, and Column profile options.